History of condoms: 18th century

 Written references to condom use became much more common during the 18th century.
 Not all of the attention was positive: in 1708, John Campbell unsuccessfully asked Parliament to make the devices illegal.
 Noted English physician Daniel Turner condemned the condom, publishing his arguments against their use in 1717.
 He disliked condoms because they did not offer full protection against syphilis.
-He also seems to have argued that belief in the protection condoms offered encouraged men to engage in sex with unsafe partners - but then, because of the loss of sensation caused by condoms, these same men often neglected to actually use the devices.
+He also seems to have argued that belief in the protection condoms encouraged men to engage in sex with unsafe partners, but then, because of the loss of sensation caused by condoms, these same men often neglected to actually use the devices.
 The French medical professor Jean Astruc wrote his own anti-condom treatise in 1736, citing Turner as the authority in this area.
 Physicians later in the 18th century also spoke against the condom, but not on medical grounds: rather, they expressed the belief that contraception was immoral.

 The condom market grew rapidly, however.
 18th-century condoms were available in a variety of qualities and sizes, made from either linen treated with chemicals, or "skin" (bladder or intestine softened by treatment with sulphur and lye).
 They were sold at pubs, barbershops, chemist shops, open-air markets, and at the theatre throughout Europe and Russia.
 The first recorded inspection of condom quality is found in the memoirs of Giacomo Casanova (which cover his life until 1774): to test for holes, he would often blow them up before use.